hey-network/rossignol/readme.md

 }
 ```

-Note that public and private keys conform to Loom specifications (`Uint8Array`s of lengths 32 and 64 respectively).
+Note that public and private keys conform to Loom specifications (string representations of `Uint8Array`s of lengths 32 and 64 respectively).

 Requires `X-Api-Key` as header for authentication.